syncfusion-content/blazor-docs/blazor/diagram/swimlane/swimlane.md

 ## Orientation

-The orientation of swimlane can be customized with the [Orientation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Swimlane.html#Syncfusion_Blazor_Diagram_Swimlane_Orientation) property of the swimlane.
+The orientation of the swimlane can be customized using the [Orientation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Swimlane.html#Syncfusion_Blazor_Diagram_Swimlane_Orientation) property of the swimlane.

 >Note: The swimlane orientation is set to horizontal by default.